streamdata-gallery-topics/webhooks/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/webhooks/master/_listings/sendgrid/user-webhooks-parse-stats-get.md
-- name: SendGrid Get User Webhooks Parse Settings Hostname
+- name: SendGrid Patch User Webhooks Parse Settings Hostname
   description: |-
-    **This endpoint allows you to retrieve a specific inbound parse setting.**
+    **This endpoint allows you to update a specific inbound parse setting.**

     The inbound parse webhook allows you to have incoming emails parsed, extracting some or all of the contnet, and then have that content POSTed by SendGrid to a URL of your choosing.
 For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Webhooks/parse.html).
   image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/sendgrid-logo.png